-The State Plan Electronic Collection System is a user-friendly electronic system that replaces the traditional paper-based submission system and helps state and local air agencies and EPA plan, submit, and review air quality submissions more effectively.
+The State Planning Electronic Collaboration System is a user-friendly electronic system that replaces the traditional paper-based submission system and helps state and local air agencies and EPA plan, submit, and review air quality submissions more effectively.

 Under the Clean Air Act, state and local air agencies are responsible for developing and submitting to EPA State Implementation Plans (SIPs) that provide for attainment, maintenance, and enforcement of the national ambient air quality standards and protection of visibility in certain national parks and other areas.
 Such SIP submissions are frequently comprised of multiple documents containing tens or hundreds of pages.
 The goal of this project is to update paper and electronic reporting systems.

-The State Plan Electronic Collection System (SPeCS) provides the following benefits to state and local air agencies, tribes, EPA, and the public:
+The State Planning Electronic Collaboration System (SPeCS) provides the following benefits to state and local air agencies, tribes, EPA, and the public:

 - More streamlined applications

 - Accountability of regulated entities and the government